 It can be a balancing act when it comes to how much rent you decide to charge.
 Overprice your listing and you’ll send valuable tenants running for the hills.
 Sell yourself short and your cash flow will struggle.

 So, the million-dollar question is: How do you know how much rent to charge?

-32% of owners we surveyed said that getting the right rental rate from their property manager was one of their three biggest fears.
+32% of owners we surveyed said that getting the right rental rate was one of their three biggest challenges.

 At :Different we want you to rest easy knowing the rent you've advertised your property at is the right one.
 So we decided to give you full transparency in the tools we use and the work that we do to set the rent on your investment property, with some help from our Head of Growth & Leasing, Kasey McDonald.